 The College evaluates the effectiveness of faculty delivery modes and instructional methodologies that are used in producing learning.
 Two methods of evaluation are student surveys (i.e. IDEA Center's Student Ratings of Instruction Survey) and classroom observations.
 As part of the IDEA survey, students rate faculty in three (3) areas: the description of course, learning on relevant objectives, and teaching effectiveness based on methods and styles (e.g. an instructor's ability to stimulate student interest, foster student collaboration, and encourage student involvement).
-Students are also able to provide openended comments about the instructor.
-IDEA survey results are forwarded to each corresponding faculty, as well as reviewed by his/her Dean.
+Students are also able to provide open-ended comments about the instructor.
+The IDEA survey results are forwarded to each corresponding faculty, as well as reviewed by his/her Dean.
 IDEA survey results are used in the evaluation of full-time permanent instructional faculty.
 A second method to evaluate instructors is through classroom observations.
 Once a semester, the assigned Dean or Associate Dean observes the elements of teaching for each full-time instructor (e.g. classroom structure, student interaction, and teaching methodology).
-Adjunct faculty are also observed by Department Chairpersons as well as Deans and Associate Deans.
+Adjunct faculty are also observed by Department Chairs as well as Academic Affairs Division administrators.
+Faculty use different delivery modes, teaching methodologies, and learning support services to address the needs of the students.